pikelang/Pike/src/code/README.txt

 void INS_ENTRY(void)
 	Mark the entry point from eval_instruction().
 	Useful to add startup code.
+Note that this in turn will typically require use of OPCODE_INLINE_RETURN.

 int ENTRY_PROLOGUE_SIZE
 	Size (in opcodes) of the prologue inserted by INS_ENTRY, which should be skipped e.g. when tail recursing.
+Required when INS_ENTRY is used.

 void RELOCATE_program(struct program *p, PIKE_OPCODE_T *new);
 	Relocate the copy of 'p'->program at 'new' to be able